jkozera/zealcore/README.md

 $ ./zealcore
 ```

-And in separate terminal, to download some docset (requires the `jq` tool to be installed):
+And in separate terminal, to download some docset (requires the `jq` tool and NodeJS to be installed):

 ```
 $ ./download_docset.sh [docsetname]